juhp/fbrnch/README.md

 and workflow for adding new packages, etc. The motivation for fbrnch is to help to (semi-)automate common workflows to save time and effort.

+fbrnch is distributed under the GPL license version 2 or later.

 ## Description
 `fbrnch` is a Fedora Packager client which tries to automate some common tasks
 like: